Frequently Asked Questions

 When does the Global Health Service Partnership begin accepting applications?

-Applications for 2015 will be accepted from May 19 through December 5, 2014.
-Departures for one-year assignments will be in the summer 2015.
-Invitations will be extended beginning in January 2015 and may continue through early April.
+Applications will be accepted through December 11, 2015.
+Departures for one-year assignments will be in the summer 2016.
+Invitations will be extended beginning in January 2016 and may continue through early April.
 Outside of the open application season, an individual may submit a résumé at any time to indicate interest in the Global Health Service Partnership; candidates who do this will receive an email instructing them to apply through the application portal once recruitment opens.

 What is the application process?